arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/03-event-hubs.md

 In this example, we are using the Azure EventHubs message pump to process event messages and use the connection strings stored in the Arcus secret store:
 - Azure EventHubs name: The name of the Event Hub that the processor is connected to, specific to the EventHubs namespace that contains it.
 - Azure EventHubs connection string secret name: The name of the secret to retrieve the Azure EventHubs connection string using your registered Arcus secret store implementation.
-- Azure EventHubs Blob storage container name: The name of the Azure Blob storage container in the storage account to reference where the event checkpoints will be stored and the load balanced.
+- Azure EventHubs Blob storage container name: The name of the Azure Blob storage container in the storage account to reference where the event checkpoints will be stored.
+The events will be streamed to this storage so that the client only has to worry about event processing, not event capturing.
 - Azure EventHubs Blob storage account connection string secret name: The name of the secret to retrieve the Azure EventHubs connection string using your registered Arcus secret store implementation.

 ## Pump Configuration